Process

 Do forms need to be accessible?

 Yes.
-Accessibility is essential so that all users can access, use, and understand the form.
+Accessibility is required so that all users can access, use, and understand the form.

 Click here to listen to JAWS read an accessible form.